 Aesthetically, there's very little that separates the Razer Iskur X from the flagship model, as this more affordable gaming chair is rocking the same gorgeous visual design and stellar build quality that the brand is known for.
 Everything is accounted for with the PVC leatherette to the snakeskin backrest, and lean green stitching which adorns every jagged edge here.
 In our testing, we've found this chair to be incredibly comfortable and still one of the chairs that we find ourselves usually frequently.

 The standard Razer Iskur X model accommodates a decent range of sizes, with a max claimed height and weight of 6ft2 and 299lbs respectively.
 We've found in our testing that people standing both below and above this quoted rate still felt supported by the chair due to its taller backrest, but if you are someone pushing 6ft3 and up, you may want to turn your attention to the XL model.
-If you can live without the adjustable lumbar support of the first iteration, with the trade-off being a far more affordable chair, then we can heartily recommend this model to most people.

 - Read more: Razer Iskur X review